tera-alkahest/alkahest/Alkahest.Extractor/README.md

 Currently, these commands are supported:

+* `decrypt <data center file> <key file> <iv file>`: Decrypt and decompress a data center file.
+Allows it to be read by other commands.
-* `dump-json <file>`: Dump data center contents to a specified directory as JSON.
+* `dump-json <data center file>`: Dump data center contents to a specified directory as JSON.
 The default output directory is `Json`.
-* `dump-xml <file>`: Dump data center contents to a specified directory as XML.
+* `dump-xml <data center file>`: Dump data center contents to a specified directory as XML.
 The default output directory is `Xml`.

 You can specify the output file or directory for a command by giving the `--output` option.